ziyanh442/learn-design-pattern-with-go/readme.md

 Factory method is a creational design pattern.
 In this pattern a product can be instantiated by a factory.
 A factory is an interface that implements a creation/instantiation, but this instantiation process is deferred to its subclasses, or in this case to its implementation.
 A simple factory pattern is exactly this except it directly uses concrete implementation of a factory instead of using interface.

+### Abstract Factory Pattern

+Abstract factory is a creational design pattern that is very similar to factory method, it almost in every way is like factory method pattern except a single factory creates multiple products whether they are of the same type or not.

 ### References

 - [Refactoring Guru](https://refactoring.guru/)